-Every session is 30 minutes long, which we've found is plenty of time to record up to 3 full takes of a single instrument in a ~3 minutes song, or equivalent.
+We've found 30/45 minutes is plenty of time to record up to 3 full takes of a single instrument in a ~3 minutes song, or equivalent.

-What are musiversal sessions for?
+What are Musiversal Studio sessions for?

 Further clarification about different kinds of services, using the same instrument as example:

-- If you have no audio and no score, or if your song is just a chord progression, and you wish the trumpet player to create a melody based on a feeling or verbal direction, that's composing, and it's not possible on subscription based recording sessions.
+- If you have no audio and no score, or if your song is just a chord progression, and you wish the trumpet player to create a melody based on a feeling or verbal direction, that's composing, and it's not possible on membership based recording sessions.

 A song typically has a melody (that you've come up with/created) and a harmony (chords that you've also created) to go with that melody.
 This melody (and chords that go with it) is usually divided into sections.
 Most typically, a verse, a bridge and a chorus, which may or may not repeat a few times and in different orders (and eventually with different lyrics).
 You can think of most songs you know, and you'll see that they almost always comply to this, in one way or another.
 In some cases, apart from a melody that is being sung, there's also a melody in one of the instruments, which is also fundamental to the song.
 A good example of this is Guns N' Roses' "Sweet Child O' Mine": the first thing you hear is not a voice singing a melody but a guitar playing a melody.
 This melody defines the entire song just as much as what the singer later on sings.